Columbia Ignition Interlock Device Defense Attorneys

-What you need to know about the IID program after a DUI in Columbia and Charleston
+What you need to know about the IID program after a DUI in Columbia, South Carolina

 If you’re convicted of DUI or DUAC charges, you may be required to install an ignition interlock device (IID) in your vehicle.
 An IID is a device designed to lock your ignition if you have been drinking and attempt to drive.

 Our state’s IID program is extremely strict, and it’s important to understand exactly how ignition interlock devices work, as well as under what circumstances you may be required to use them.

 Unfortunately, in many DUI cases, the IID is required and there are very few ways to opt out.
 The only way to avoid having to use an ignition interlock device is, in many cases, to avoid conviction – and this is where The Law Offices of A. Randolph Hough, P.A. comes in.
 We start working on your case at the very beginning, working to have your charges minimized, dropped, or dismissed.
 Our job is to negotiate with prosecutors or vigorously fight your case in court for the best possible outcome for your personal circumstances.
 Call us today.